bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 Pairing type doesn’t need to be mysterious or scary! <a href="http://typeburrito.com/2016/02/08/choosing-a-great-typeface.html">Start with quality typefaces,</a> think unity and variety, and pair away!

 Remember that you are the expert on the most important aspect of choosing and pairing type: the requirements of your project.
-The more you internalize these objectives, the better your choices will be.
+The more you internalize your objectives, the better your choices will be.

 If you liked this article, don’t miss my cheat sheet for pairing Google Fonts!
 Type your email below to get the cheat sheet and more goodies just like it delivered straight to your inbox.